How to Calm a Horse: What You Need to Know About Calming Supplements for Horses

 However, we can tell you that horse calming supplements may support horses who are anxious, nervous, stressed, spooked, or who display other unsettled behaviors.

-The challenge with every horse is in knowing what is triggering these behaviors and then finding the best way to manage these symptoms.
-Unfortunately for many horses, these stressed and anxious behaviors can trickle over into other destructive and unpleasant behaviors that makes it hard for you to manage and support your horse.
+The challenge with every horse is knowing what is triggering these behaviors and then finding the best way to manage these symptoms.
+Unfortunately, for many horses, these stressed and anxious behaviors can trickle over into other destructive and unpleasant behaviors, making it hard for you to manage and support your horse.

-Your goal is to learn what is causing your horse to behave the way they are and then working with your veterinarian and trainer to find the best approach to supporting your horse.
+Your goal is to learn how to calm a horse, determine what causes it to behave the way it does, and then work with a veterinarian and trainer to find the best approach to support it.

-Before you decide to use calming supplements for your horse, it’s key that you rule out contributing factors including your horse’s diet, how you ride and behave around your horse, and underlying health problems.
+Before you decide to use calming supplements for your horse, it’s key to rule out contributing factors, including your horse’s diet, how you ride and behave around your horse, and underlying health problems.

 Ask yourself these four key questions and discuss your horse’s health and behavior with your veterinarian and trainer: